 Claypool started his collegiate coaching career as an assistant at the College of Wooster (Ohio) in 1999 and 2000, where he helped elevate the program from club status to a varsity program in 2000.

 Claypool earned his bachelor’s degree from the College of Wooster in 1999, and went on to receive a master’s degree from Springfield College.
 During his time as a student, he was a four-year member of the Wooster baseball team from 1996-1999, as a first baseman and designated hitter.
 He was a part of the Fighting Scots’ 1997 squad which finished in second place at the NCAA Division III Championship.

-Claypool and his wife, Courtney, reside in Worcester with their son, Hunter.
+Claypool resides in Worcester with his son, Hunter.